LOT organises training of graduate students in linguistics

 Since its creation in 1938, the Fryske Akademy has conducted fundamental and applied scientific research into the Frisian language, history, and culture.
 The institute is based in Leeuwarden (Ljouwert), and our work is made possible by the support of the Royal Netherlands Academy of Arts and Sciences (KNAW) and the Province of Fryslân.
 The Fryske Akademy is the expert centre for the Frisian language and is happy to share its language databases, academic library and expert knowledge with other scholars.
 We develop digital tools for both researchers and everyday language users.
 In addition, the Fryske Akademy has a long-standing tradition in multilingual education and minority languages and has ample experience with language policy advice.
 With its bi- and trilingual schools, two official languages (Dutch and Frisian), hundreds of thousands of bilingual speakers, and a number of contact varieties, Frisia is a natural laboratory for the study of multilingualism and language contact.

-LOT collaborates with a number of other graduate schools and research institutes on curricular matters, knowledge utilization and research infrastructure.
+LOT collaborates with a number of other graduate schools and research institutes on curricular matters, knowledge utilisation and research infrastructure.
 These include:

 - Center for Behavioral and Cognitive Neurosciences (BCN), Groningen University